pingcap/docs-cn/br/br-pitr-manual.md

 The example output only shows the common parameters.
 These parameters are described as follows:

 - `--full-backup-storage`: the storage address for the snapshot (full) backup.
 To use PITR, specify this parameter and choose the latest snapshot backup before the restore timestamp.
 To restore only log backup data, you can omit this parameter.
-Currently, BR supports Amazon S3, GCS, or Azure Blob Storage as the storage for log backup.
+Note that when initializing the recovery cluster for the first time, you must specify a snapshot backup.
+Currently, BR supports Amazon S3, GCS, and Azure Blob Storage as the storage for log backup.
 For details, see [URI Formats of External Storage Services](/external-storage-uri.md).
 - `--restored-ts`: the timestamp that you want to restore data to.
 If this parameter is not specified, BR restores data to the latest timestamp available in the log backup, that is, the checkpoint of the backup data.
 - `--start-ts`: the start timestamp that you want to restore log backup data from.
 If you only need to restore log backup data, you must specify this parameter.
 - `--pd`: the PD address of the restore cluster.